porter-dev/porter-archive/README.md

 Traditional PaaS's like Heroku are great at minimizing unnecessary DevOps work but don't offer enough flexibility as your applications scale.
 Custom network rules, resource constraints, and cost are common reasons developers move their application off Heroku beyond a certain scale.

-Porter brings the simplicity of traditional PaaS's to your own cloud provider while preserving the full configurability of Kubernetes.
+Porter brings the simplicity of traditional PaaS's to your own cloud provider while preserving the configurability of Kubernetes.
 It's built on top of a popular Kubernetes framework called Helm and is compatible with standard Kubernetes management tools like `kubectl`, preparing your infra for mature DevOps work from day 1.

 ![image](https://user-images.githubusercontent.com/65516095/103713478-71e75800-4f8a-11eb-915f-adee9d4f5bf7.png)